When should I apply for financial aid?

 Can I get a student loan?

-We encourage you to do everything you can to avoid taking out a student loan while at SCC.
-Our costs are low enough, that most grant awards will cover tuition and books.
-If you do need to pursue a student loan, contact the Financial Aid Office at 828.339.4438 or financialaid@southwesterncc.edu.
+We encourage you to do everything possible to avoid taking out a student loan while at SCC.
+Our costs are low enough that most grant awards will cover tuition and books.
+If you need to pursue a student loan, contact the Financial Aid Office at 828.339.4438 or financialaid@southwesterncc.edu.

 Can I receive financial aid during the Summer semester?